70% to 85% of Americans need to be fully vaccinated for a return to normal, Fauci says. So far it's less than 2% - KVIA

 “The only way a virus mutates (is) if it can replicate.
 So if you vaccinate people and double down on public health measures and keep the level of viral dynamics low we will not have an easy evolution into mutations,” he said.
 “That’s something that people really need to understand.”

-“The way you stop those mutations: Get vaccinated and abide by the public health measures,” Fauci added.
+“The way you stop those mutations: Get vaccinated and abide by the public health measures,” Fauci said.

 Study: Younger adults are biggest spreaders of virus in US

-The team of researchers at Imperial College London used cell phone location data covering more than 10 million people and publicly available information on the spread of the virus to calculate which age groups were most responsible.
+The team of researchers at Imperial College London used cell phone location data covering more than 10 million people and publicly available information on the spread of the virus to calculate which age groups were most responsible for the spread of the virus across most of the United States.

 Experts have previously warned that the surges were largely driven by younger groups, Fauci said, but that doesn’t mean those groups should get the vaccine “at the expense of getting the older people who have the underlying conditions, get vaccinated.”